About

 Sarah L. Benson ’04, Trustee

-In a glowing profile in the October 13, 2014, New Yorker, Drama critic Hilton Als averred that since Benson assumed leadership at the Soho Rep. he had “never seen a boring production—a very rare thing indeed.”
+In a glowing profile in the October 13, 2014 New Yorker, drama critic Hilton Als averred that since Benson assumed leadership at the Soho Rep, he had “never seen a boring production—a very rare thing indeed.”

-Ms. Benson moved to New York from London on a Fulbright for Theatre Direction.
+Benson moved to New York from London on a Fulbright for Theatre Direction.
 She has served as a mentor in the directing programs at Yale University and New York University.

 Doris Bien-Aime ’13, Trustee